-As of June 30, 2019, we had \$149.5 million of unhedged borrowings outstanding under the Revolver (before the netting of unamortized deferred financing costs) that bears interest at a variable rate.
+As of September 30, 2019, we had \$197.2 million of unhedged borrowings outstanding under the Revolver (before the netting of unamortized deferred financing costs) that bears interest at a variable rate.
 See the "Management's Discussion and Analysis of Financial Condition and Results of Operation - Liquidity and Capital Resources" for a detailed discussion of our Credit Facility.
-At June 30, 2019, LIBOR on our outstanding floating-rate borrowings was 2.41%.
-Assuming no increase in the amount of our variable interest rate debt, if LIBOR increased 100 basis points, our cash flow would decrease by approximately \$1.5 million annually.
-Assuming no increase in the amount of our variable rate debt, if LIBOR were reduced 100 basis points, our cash flow would increase by approximately \$1.5 million annually.
+At September 30, 2019, LIBOR on our outstanding floating-rate borrowings was 2.08%.
+Assuming no increase in the amount of our variable interest rate debt, if LIBOR increased 100 basis points, our cash flow would decrease by approximately \$2.0 million annually.
+Assuming no increase in the amount of our variable rate debt, if LIBOR were reduced 100 basis points, our cash flow would increase by approximately \$2.0 million annually.

 Our interest rate risk management objectives are to limit the impact of interest rate changes on earnings and cash flows and to lower overall borrowing costs.
 To achieve our objectives, we may borrow at fixed rates or variable rates.
-On August 7, 2018 we hedged our interest rate risk on our Term Loan by entering into an interest rate swap with a notional amount of \$100 million and a term of five years, which effectively fixed the LIBOR component of the interest rate on the Term Loan at 2.88%.
-On November 16, 2018, we entered into two additional interest rate swaps with an aggregate notional amount of \$70 million and a term of approximately five years, which effectively fixed the LIBOR component of the interest rate on this debt at 2.93%.
-We may enter into additional derivative financial instruments, including interest rate swaps and caps, in order to mitigate our interest rate risk on a related financial instrument.
+As of October 3, 2019, in total we had entered into five interest rate swaps with three counterparties to hedge the LIBOR component of our interest rate risk related to the Term Loan.
+Together, these swaps fix the LIBOR component of the entire 300 million Term Loan on a weighted average basis at 2.17%.
+See Note 4 - "Credit Facility, Notes Payable and Derivative Instruments" for further detail on our interest rate swaps.
+We may enter into additional derivative financial instruments, including interest rate swaps and caps, in order to mitigate our interest rate risk on our future borrowings.
 We will not enter into derivative transactions for speculative purposes.